vijilAI/docs/source/dome/config.md

 Dome provides [the following types](overview.md#guardrails) of guardrails:
 1. Input Guardrails
-2. Retrieval Guardrails
+2. Output Guardrails
-3. Execution Guardrails
+2. Retrieval Guardrails (coming soon)
-4. Output Guardrails
+3. Execution Guardrails (coming soon)

 The type of guardrail simply indicates where it is supposed to run in an application flow.